 Despite the tribe’s efforts to affirm its identity, the federal government has never fully recognized it.

 In 1956, the federal government did acknowledge the existence of the tribe, but in a very superficial sense.
-Its acknowledgment did not afford the tribe any benefits that come from formal federal recognition.
+Its acknowledgment did not afford the tribe any benefits from formal federal recognition.

 Benefits that, as of 1988, include protection under the Indian Gaming Regulatory Act (IGRA).
 IGRA would allow the tribe to establish gaming compacts, much like those enjoyed by the Eastern Band of Cherokee Indians (ECBI) and its two tribal casinos – Harrah’s Cherokee and Harrah’s Cherokee Valley River – in the far-western counties of the state.